Best Sales Reporting Software for Startups 2026: 10 Tools Compared

 Our recommendation for seed-stage startups: Start with HubSpot Free if you need marketing + sales alignment.
 Choose Pipedrive if pipeline visibility is your top priority.
 Pick Attio if you want the most modern, flexible data model and don't mind a smaller ecosystem.

-For LinkedIn-sourced leads specifically, pair any of these with ConnectSafely ($39/mo) for engagement attribution and LinkedIn sales analytics that none of these CRMs provide natively.
+For LinkedIn-sourced leads specifically, pair any of these with ConnectSafely (from USD $10/month) for engagement attribution and LinkedIn sales analytics that none of these CRMs provide natively.

 2026 Sales Reporting Trends for Startups